-Jacob’s Well stands among a long line of Christian people dating back to Jesus Christ and the teaching of his apostles.
-In articulating our beliefs we want to both clarify where we stand on certain teaching issues, but also define areas we consider open for robust theological discussion.
-As Christians we are connected to the faith once for all entrusted to the saints, preserved in Scripture, and handed down faithfully by the churches throughout time.
-As with all followers of Jesus we hold to the core convictions as represented in the ancient Apostles and Nicene Creeds.
+Jacob’s Well stands within a tradition that stretches back to Jesus Christ and the teaching of his apostles.
+As Christians, we are connected to the faith once for all entrusted to the saints, preserved in Scripture, and handed down faithfully by the churches throughout time.
+As such, we hold to the core convictions represented in the

 Closed Handed Issues